 We can tell when others give us something out of obligation, or when their generosity is genuine and unconditional.

 Authenticity is one of our greatest gifts to ourselves.
 The way we know we are being authentic is whether we are the same around people as we are behind closed doors.
 Frankly, this is the best ‘self’ we can manage to express because, alternatively, with so many layers of “the unseen,” authenticity can get lost in the enormous black abyss of duplicity and facades.

 If who you are when others can’t hear or see you is different than the way you are with people, then perhaps one of the best questions to ask yourself is what you have to hide?
 There is no reason why you can’t be you.
-The only person stopping you from being your most organically natural self is you, and one of the only reasons you can conjure up to excuse that truth is by being too fearful of the world’s prejudice.
+The only person stopping you from being your most organically natural self is you, and one of the only excuses we can conjure up is that we’re too fearful of the world’s prejudice.

-What is it about the world’s censure that makes you so afraid to be the best you can be?
-Are you afraid of being unaccepted?
-As every day ends, what matters most is that you are honest with yourself.
-Being honest with yourself enables you to show others the most honest version of you, and that is pivotal to accepting yourself, as well as the enabling of others to be able to accept the real you, and not the false pretense version of you as influenced by the world.
+What is it about the world’s censure that makes us so afraid to be authentic?
+Are we afraid of being unaccepted?
+As every day ends, what matters most is that we are honest with ourselves.
+This is pivotal to accepting ourselves, as well as the enabling of others accept our most real selves, and not some false version of us as influenced by the world.

 THE UNIQUE NATURE OF JESUS